Guide to cycling to work

 Make an agreement to start later and don’t book meetings first thing

-It sounds obvious but don’t try to start cycling in on a week where you have a big deadline or that all-important meeting in the morning as that’s a recipe for disaster.
+It might sound obvious, but don’t try to start cycling in on a week where you have a big deadline or that all-important meeting first thing in the morning.
+That’s just a recipe for disaster.

 Try the route out on a weekend